Fuucodi0X/Journey-to-Programming/read.md

 # Welcome CHGRS
-I'll see who will commit the most🧠🦾☝️
+I'll see who will commit the most 🧠🦾☝️